LiskArchive/lisk-legacy-docs/setup/binary.md

 | Betanet | 5000           | 5001        |
 | Devnet  | 4000           | 5000        |

-These are the default ports for connecting with the network, they can be altered later in [`config.json`](https://github.com/LiskHQ/lisk/blob/development/config.json#L2).
+These are the default ports for connecting with the network, they can be altered later in the [`config.json`](https://github.com/LiskHQ/lisk-sdk/blob/development/config.json#L2), which is specific for the network.

 ### Install dependencies